robertohonda/design-patterns/README.md

 # Design Patterns
-Design patterns are reusable solutions to commons software design problems.
+Design patterns are reusable solutions to common software design problems.

-Design Patterns are divided into 3 categories: Creational, Structural and Behavioral.
+Design patterns are divided into three categories: Creational, Structural, and Behavioral.

-## Creational Design Patterns
+## 1. Creational Design Patterns
-Creational patterns consist of different mechanisms used to create objects.
+Creational patterns provide different mechanisms for creating objects.

-## Structural Design Patterns
+## 2. Structural Design Patterns
-Structural patterns refer to how to assemble objects and classes into larger structures.
+Structural patterns describe how to assemble objects and classes into larger structures.

-## Behavioral Design Patterns
+## 3. Behavioral Design Patterns
-Behavioral patterns control communication and the assignment of responsibilities between different objects.
+Behavioral patterns define how objects communicate and assign responsibilities to one another.